mcr70/awsome/README.md

 If you need to update the service to S3 bucket, remember that there may be some caching involved with Cloudfront.
-To invalidate Cloudfront cache, you need to figure out your distribution ID, and then call the invalidation, like this
+To invalidate Cloudfront cache, you need to figure out your distribution ID, and then trigger the invalidation, like this

 ```bash
 aws cloudfront list-distributions --query "DistributionList.Items[*].Id"